eaobservatory/hedwig/doc/user/calculation_scuba2.rst

 `SCUBA-2 observing mode <http://www.eaobservatory.org/jcmt/instrumentation/continuum/scuba-2/observing-modes/>`_
 which you would like to use.

+Next select the map sampling scheme for which you wish to perform the calculation.
+By default, recommended pixel sizes for the selected map type are used.
-If you plan to use the matched filter, you should tick the "Matched filter" box and the calculator will use sampling factors appropriate for this filter (:math:`f_{850} = 5` and :math:`f_{450}=8` --- please see the `SCUBA-2 sensitivity page <http://www.eaobservatory.org/jcmt/instrumentation/continuum/scuba-2/time-and-sensitivity/>`_ for more information).
+If you plan to use the matched filter, you should select "Matched filter" and the calculator will use sampling factors appropriate for this filter (:math:`f_{850} = 5` and :math:`f_{450}=8` --- please see the `SCUBA-2 sensitivity page <http://www.eaobservatory.org/jcmt/instrumentation/continuum/scuba-2/time-and-sensitivity/>`_ for more information).
-Otherwise enter the pixel sizes you intend to use.
+Otherwise, if you have specific pixel sizes which you intend to use, you can select "Custom pixel size" and then enter the size to use at each wavelength.

 Requirement
 -----------